 “I could use the exercise.
 NURSE!!!”
 Delron bellows in a roaring voice that sounds like it could be quite audible over police sirens.

-Emil’s nurse walks in.
-Her usual blank expression changes as she looks over the cops.
+The nurse who silently attended to Emil walks in.
+Her blank expression changes as she looks over the cops.

 “Emil here’s been pretty hungry the last few days,” remarks Delron.